pascal1129/kaggle_airbus_ship_detection/README.md

     |
     ├─2_model                      2、model and trainning log
     │  ├─log                           log and visualization script
-    │  └─model                         configure file and .pkl
+    │  └─model                         configure file and .pkl (.pkl not be uploaded)
     |
     └─3_submit                     3、generate your submission
        └─csv                           reference .csv file